 Porcelain veneers – Pros:

-- Whilst porcelain is normally a fragile material, once cemented to the tooth, it becomes very strong, making these veneers the more durable solution, normally lasting 10-15 years, and in some cases even longer.
+- Porcelain, once cemented to the tooth, becomes very strong, making these veneers the more durable solution, normally lasting 10-15 years, and in some cases even longer.

 - Porcelain has a translucent appearance, allowing it to reflect and refract light similarly to how tooth enamel does.
 This gives porcelain an extremely natural and excellent appearance.

 - A dental technician is able to take their time to create veneers away from the bacteria and moisture of the oral environment.
 When this is combined with the latest in porcelain layering technology, we are able to create a truly natural and beautiful result.

 Porcelain veneers – Cons:

 - Porcelain veneers do take a little longer than composite veneers, as they require at least two visits.
 During the first visit, the tooth is prepared, and digital scans are taken for the dental lab.
 There is then a period of waiting before the second appointment, at which the porcelain veneers are placed.
 In between appointments, a temporary veneer is normally applied.

 - Porcelain veneers are less prone to chipping.
 However, in the unlikely event that they do chip, the entire veneer must be replaced.